Categories

 Please also advise us of how you want your trophies mounted, for example, looking to the left or the right or straight from the animal’s point of view.

-Please specify when having a floor pedestal what kind of pedestal you would want (rustic, teak), and please specify if you have any height restrictions?
+Please specify what kind of pedestal you want (rustic, teak) and if you have any height restrictions when having a floor pedestal.

 You can take a look at our website for mounting instructions.